terraform-google-modules/terraform-google-event-function/examples/automatic_labelling/README.md

 which responds to Compute VM creation events by labelling them with the principal email address of the account responsible for causing the events.

+## Usage

+To provision this example, run the following commands from within this directory:

+- `terraform init` to get the plugins
+- `terraform plan` to see the infrastructure plan
+- `terraform apply` to apply the infrastructure build
+- `terraform destroy` to destroy the built infrastructure

 ## Requirements

 The following requirements must be met in order to invoke this module: